Is this topic for you?

 A sudden blockage that stops urine from flowing out of the kidneys.

-You have a greater chance of getting acute renal failure
+You have a greater chance of getting acute kidney injury if:

 What are the symptoms?